skypjack/uvw/README.md

 * `resource.on<EventType>(listener)`: to be used for long-running listeners

 Both of them return an object of type `ResourceType::Connection` (as an example, `TcpHandle::Connection`).<br/>
-A connection object can be used later as an argument to the `erase` member method of the resource to remove the listener.<br/>
+A connection object can be used later as an argument to the `erase` member function of the resource to remove the listener.<br/>
-There exists also the `clear` member method to drop all the listeners at once.
+There exists also the `clear` member function to drop all the listeners at once.

 Almost all the resources use to emit `ErrorEvent` events in case of errors.<br/>
 All the other events are specific for the given resource and documented in the API reference.